SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 ![steps of the vipps purchase flow][vipps-purchase-flow]{:width="1200px" :height="500px"}

-## Vipps Seamless View integration flow

-1. When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
-1. `rel: view-payment` is a value in one of the operations, sent as a response from Swedbank Pay to the Merchant.
-1. `Open iframe` creates the Swedbank Pay hosted iframe.
-    The consumer UI page displays the payment window as content inside of the `iframe`.
-The consumer can insert mobile information for authorization.
-1. A `POST` request is sent to the Vipps API with the mobile number for authorization.
-1. The response will contain the state of the transaction.
-It will normally be `AwaitingActivity` in this phase of the payment, meaning we are awaiting a response from Vipps.
-1. Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.

 ## Step 1: Create a Purchase

 When properly set up in your merchant/webshop site and the payer starts the